 Depending on the product and the size of your garage, the quantity you will need will vary.
 The best way to check the quantity required is to check your decided products Product Data Sheet.
-All data sheets can be found on our website.
+You can find all data sheets on our website.
 On these sheets, you will find the Theoretical Coverage so you can do the maths to decide how many coats you need for your area.
-Always take into account that when applying paint to an unpainted porous garage floor that it is advised that a coat of the floor paint diluted with around 20% is applied as a primer sealer before 2 coats of floor paint is applied.
+Always take into account that when you apply paint to an unpainted porous garage floor we advise that the first coat is dilute around 20%.
+You should apply this as a primer sealer before applying 2 coats of floor paint.

 As a guide, a standard single garage is around 3m x 6m so 18m2.